 - The final farewell (committal) in the chapel or at the graveside

 - Closing words and final music

 …but it’s up to you.
 I will make suggestions and offer guidance at every stage, but the decisions are yours.
-I will encourage you and others to participate by reading or in other ways whenever possible.
 This funeral needs to be right for you, for the family and other mourners, and for the person who has died.

-If you’d like things done differently, or have particular ideas about poems, music or inclusion of a theme, let’s talk about it.
+If you’d like things done differently, there are alternatives to explore.
+A reception at a pub before we move to the chapel for a farewell?
+Ashes or the coffin present at your house where just few people gather in private?
+Maybe you have particular ideas about poems, music or inclusion of a ritual or theme?
+Let’s talk about it.
 Let’s get it absolutely right.